Romans 11:20 Be humbly mindful of the root that keeps you lithe and green.

 Being mindfull is being overly reactive or overwhelmed by what’s going on around you.

 You must re-learn, or learn for the first time, how to be grounded.
 To be where your feet are throughout each section of your day must start by offsetting the negative, overwhelmed thoughts that seem to settle in you before you even lift your head off the pillow.
-Offset the thoughts of to do lists and anxiety and despair that each day is just another set of what you need to do for others.
-Choose new thoughts, soak in positive affirmations to quiet the chatter of tasks turning in your spirit.
+Offset the thoughts of to-do lists and anxiety and despair that each day is just another set of what you need to do for others.
+Choose new thoughts, and soak in positive affirmations to quiet the chatter of tasks turning in your spirit.
 It is okay to take care of you too.
-It is okay to stop the all or nothing attitude.
+It is okay to stop the all-or-nothing attitude.
 It is okay to start with new positive thoughts before lifting your head from the pillow.

 An idle mind is just like an engine running in a car that is sitting in a garage- full of hot, poisonous smoke.